ralphtandetzky/num-quaternion/docs/research.md

 * `num_quaternion::Q32::fast_norm`, and
 * `nalgebra::geometry::Quaternion::norm`

-are your best choice.
+are your best choice in Rust.
 These algorithms also provide very good accuracy, if the resulting norm is in the range from `2.65 * 10^-23` up to `1.84 * 10^19` unless the true result is exactly zero.
 This is the case for most practical purposes.
 If you compute with numbers with exponents whose absolute value is larger than this and still care about very accurate results, then you should probably use double precision floating point values.
 If your hardware does not support double precision floating point computations (such as a 32-bit ARM processor), then double precision must be emulated by software, which is typically very slow.

 If you want the most accurate results and you don't care about performance, then you should consider using 64-bit floating point computations---the